dajacobs/advGame/README.md

 # advGame
-Maze-oriented game to test interations on HPC cluster.
+Maze-oriented game to test iterations on HPC cluster.